appgardenstudios/hyaline/www/content/documentation-v1/explanation/check.md

 In the example above we have a configuration that specifies the the document `docs/routes.md` should be updated any time the file `src/routes.js` is touched.
 Note that the documentation does not need to be in the same repository/source as the code being checked, allowing you to keep disparate documentation in sync. when Hyaline checks for which documentation may need to be updated it detects changes to the file `src/routes.js` and adds the document `docs/routes.md` in the source `my-app` to the list of recommended updates with a reason referencing the configured update if statement.

 ### LLM Prompt
 Hyaline prompts an LLM to determine which pieces of documentation (if any) should be updated for a specific code change.
-TODO talk about context provided.

-TODO TODO
+Hyaline provides the code change, a list of document and sections (along with their purpose if available), and the pull request and issues (if provided) to the LLM to help it determine which documents and/or sections should be updated.

 <div class="side-by-side">